catalyst-cloud/catalystcloud-docs/source/database.rst

 ***********************************

-Based on the information we gathered in the previous section we will now create

-This requires a private network.
+Based on the information we gathered in the previous section we will now create our database instance.
+This requires a private network on your cloud, to attatch the database instance to.

 .. code-block:: bash